 Refrain from reusing your Jack O’Lanterns as snacks for your pet.
 Old carved pumpkins can breed bacteria and mold that will make your pet very sick!

 There’s a good chance you’ll end up with some leftover pumpkin!
 That’s no problem, as long as you know how to store it.
-Store any extra by freezing it or putting it in an airtight container and keeping it refrigerated, if you make sure to use it within the next few days.
+Store any extra by freezing it or putting it in an airtight container and keeping it refrigerated, but make sure to use it within the next few days.

 As with anything, you want to maintain a healthy balance with the amount of pumpkin you’re giving your pet.
 A little can go a long way.

-If you are adding pumpkin to your pup’s diet as a treatment for diarrhea or constipation, start out with just a little bit of pumpkin in their regular dog food and work your way up to 1- 4 tablespoons spread between their daily meals.
 If you’re not using pumpkin to treat any gastrointestinal issues, small dogs can have a teaspoon or so a day, while bigger dogs can handle up to a tablespoon or two.

 Pumpkin is rich in vitamin A, but too much of this vitamin can actually be toxic to dogs, so always use caution in the amount you’re feeding your furry friend.